RSKCS2/WoW-1.12.1-Addon-List/README.md

 # WoW 1.12.1 Addon List

-This repo preserves a collection of World of Warcraft 1.12.1 Vanilla addons to ensure they do not become lost media.
+This repo preserves a collection of 872 addons for World of Warcraft Vanilla Patch 1.12.1, uploaded to ensure they do not become lost media.

 [Browse Addons](./Wow%201.12.1%20Addons%20(Click%20Here)) 📂